List of terms used for Germans

 There are many terms for the German people; in English, the demonym, or noun, is German.
 During the early Renaissance, "German" implied that the person spoke German as a native language.
-Until the German unification, people living in what is now Germany were named for the region in which they lived: Examples are Bavarians and Brandenburgers.
+Until the German unification, people living in the Germany to come were named for the region in which they lived: Examples are Bavarians and Brandenburgers.

 Some terms are humorous or pejorative slang, and used mainly by people from other countries, although they can be used in a self-deprecating way by German people themselves.
 Other terms are serious or tongue-in-cheek attempts to coin words as alternatives to the ambiguous standard terms.

 Many pejorative terms for Germans in various countries originated during the two World Wars.